-Prior to the completion of this offering, we intend to enter into a confirmatory employment letter with Fred Schwarzer, our Chief Executive Officer and President.
+In August 2019, we entered into a confirmatory employment letter with Fred Schwarzer, our Chief Executive Officer and President.
 The employment letter has no specific term and provides that Mr. Schwarzer is an at-will employee.
 The employment letter supersedes all existing agreements and understandings that Mr. Schwarzer may have concerning his employment relationship with us.
 The employment letter also provides Mr. Schwarzer with severance and change in control benefits pursuant to our Change in Control and Severance Policy described below.
 Mr. Schwarzer's current annual base salary is \$428,000 and he is currently eligible for an annual target cash incentive payment equal to 40% of his annual base salary.